decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 > **ISSUE:** If `iss` contains a different value than `https://self-issued.me`, then the `id_token` IS NOT an SIOP `id_token` anymore.
 Instead it MUST be validated according to the rules as defined in [ID Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).
 We have to check with the OIDC people whether this is applicable.
 > _Mike should review that_

-### <SIOP Response> Validation
+### &lt;SIOP Response&gt; Validation

-The RP MUST validate the <SIOP Response> as described in the [Self-Issued ID Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation) section.
+The RP MUST validate the &lt;SIOP Response&gt; as described in the [Self-Issued ID Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation) section.
 This includes:
 - Optionally decrypting the JWE to obtain the JWS which contains the `id_token`.
 - Verifying that the `id_token` was signed by the key specified in the `sub_jwk` attribute.